EMPI-PL/RPi_in_Amiga500_case/README.md

 ### Costs summary
 Total cost is provided in &euro; with an exchange rate from Polish Zloty as at Mar 31st 2023 which is 1EUR = 4.67PLN.
 Below prices exclude shipping and other costs.
+Also note I'm showing my expenses carried in the past so probably this should be already multiplied by 1.25 at least considering actual prices.

 | Item | Price in &euro; | Comment |
 |---|---:|---|